ranga4all1/de-retail-sales/README.md

     - In Google cloud console, go to BigQuery -> run queries from `batch/load-data-bigquery`.
 This should create star-schema in DWH and populate the data.

 6. Data Analysis - Dashboard - Looker studio

+    Note: Data Analysis/visualization is not focus of this project, though this step is performed to demonstrate that final data in BigQuery DWH (OLAP) is in right format to be consumed further by Data team.

     - Go to Looker Studio: `https://lookerstudio.google.com`
         - Click Blank report -> connect to data -> BigQuery -> <your-project-id> -> de-retail-sales -> select all 4 tables of the star schema ending with np.